 This has two meanings.
 Firstly, we aim to equip children with the skills to become successful learners both at Minterne and when they leave to move on to secondary school.
 Secondly, we hope to enthuse children with a love of learning so that they continue as lifelong learners.

-I am delighted to say that the school successfully converted to an Academy on 1st August and we are now part of the Potential in Everyone Academy Trust.
-The trust draws together four schools in the local area, Minterne Junior School and The Oaks Infant School as well as Bredgar CEP and Borden CEP.
-The unique characteristics of each school will allow us to help support each other and grow as members of this exciting trust.
+I am delighted to say that the school successfully converted to an Academy on 1st August 2017, formerly known as the Potential in Everyone Academy Trust.
+In June this year (2021) we became part of the Our Community Multi Academy Trust (OCMAT).
+The trust draws together four schools in the local area, Minterne Junior School and The Oaks Infant School, Bredgar CEP and Borden CEP as well as six schools from the surrounding villages.
+The unique characteristics of each school will allow us to help support each other and grow as members of this exciting new trust.

 Built in 1964, Minterne Junior School serves a pleasant residential area on the south side of Sittingbourne.
 The town and the countryside are both easily accessible from the school.
 There are just under 400 children on roll.